DLSU-CCAPDEV/2021T2-G37/README.md

 ### User
-#### Note: Passwords of the accounts here are written in plaintext but rest assured once add_data.js is called, these will be hashed.
+#### Note: Passwords of the accounts here are written in plaintext for easy access of the accounts but rest assured once add_data.js is called, these will be hashed.

 | fullName        | userName           | email  | pw           | deladdr                                                            | contactnum                  |
 | --------------- |:------------------:|:------:|:------------:|:------------------------------------------------------------------:|:---------------------------:|